15 Spots for the Perfect Charlotte Wedding Picture

 OK, so maybe a parking deck isn’t an obvious choice for wedding photos, but trust us, this deck just east of Uptown provides a hard-to-beat view of the skyline, with a row of trees that adds a pop of green to urban shots, depending on the season.

 This historic row of cafés, pubs and shops can seem more European than Charlottean.
 Brevard Court, part of Latta Arcade, is over a century old and offers a charming setting of exposed brick and outdoor patios.

 Give your photos an artistic, playful touch with Niki de Saint Phalle’s iconic public artwork at the Bechtler Museum of Modern Art.
 Light and reflections play off hundreds of mirrors, and the space just under the statue’s archway offers—fittingly—room enough for two.

 Just off the Little Sugar Creek Greenway is a picturesque park that offers several options for photo backdrops of all styles: artwork, stonework, flowers, a trellised walkway and of course, that dramatic skyline view.

 It’s arguably the most scenic spot in the most scenic park in Charlotte: the Freedom Park bridge.
 The contrast in textures, lines and colors between the stone of the bridge, the flowing trees and rippling pond behind it create an irresistible backdrop for portraits.

 In spring, azalea blooms of white and magenta mingle with lush greens in the intimate Mary D.B.T.
 Semans Gardens.
-This secret garden, tucked away in a historic neighborhood in iconic Myers Park are beautiful year-round.
+This secret garden, tucked away in a historic neighborhood in iconic Myers Park is beautiful year-round.
 Fees apply for any wedding photoshoot.
 Proceeds help preserve the historic mansion, a non-profit on the National Register of Historic Places.
 Check with staff about availability for your preferred dates.